wp-plugins/mailmojo-widget/readme.txt

 2. You will see the signup form in your sidebar.

 == Changelog ==

+= 0.3.1 =
+* Tested and verified for WordPress 3.6.1
+* Fixed a bug with capitalizing first char in tags

 = 0.3 =
 * Widget can now be used on PHP 5.2 or greater.